What is Agile software development?

 - W -- won't have now, but could have later

-It is important to the DSDM that not every requirement is considered critical.
+It's important in DSDM that not every requirement is considered critical.
 Each iteration should include less critical items which can be removed so higher priority requirements are not impacted.

 Finally, feature-driven development (FDD) blends software engineering best practices -- such as developing by feature, code ownership and domain object modeling -- to create a cohesive, model-driven, short-iteration process.
 FFD begins by defining an overall model shape, which in turn creates a feature list.
 The method then proceeds with iterations that last two weeks and focus on planning by feature, designing by feature and building by feature.
 If a feature takes more than two weeks to build, then it should be broken down into smaller features.
 The primary advantage of FDD is that it is scalable -- even to large teams -- since it uses the concept of "just enough design initially," or JEDI.